SAP-archive/teched2020-DEV164/exercises/ex1/README.md

 <br><br>![](images/01_02_0080.png)<br><br>

 9. After a short delay, a popup for some optional input opens.
 Leave it empty and press *Enter*.
+    * [Optional] If you have closed the tab with the application preview accidentally, click in the header toolbar on View and then select *Find Command...*.
+Enter here Ports: Preview and confirm.
+A new tab with the application preview opens.
 <br><br>![](images/01_02_0090.png)<br><br>

-10. The UI5 application is opened in a new tab.
+1. The UI5 application is opened in a new tab.
 <br><br>![](images/01_02_0100.png)<br><br>

 ## Summary